Spengreb/openAV-Luppp/README.md

 Intro
 -----
-This version of Luppp is designed from zero to handle realtime audio, and scale with additional features as needed.
+This version of Luppp is designed from zero to handle real-time audio, and scale with additional features as needed.

 This version depends on the following libraries: